ivirabyan/jquery-mentions/README.md

 #### autoFocus
   If this is true, first item is automatically focused in the dropdown.
 Default is true.

+#### widget
+  Autocomplete widget to use.
+May be useful when you want to somehow customize appearance of autocomplete widget, for example add headers to items list.
+You must inherit from widget, used internally (`ui.areacomplete` when you use textarea, and `ui.editablecomplete` when you use div with `contenteditable=true`).

 ## Methods

 #### getValue()